astropy/astroquery/docs/mast/mast.rst

                 1.1454431087675097 210.80227 54.34895     PUBLIC 210.80227 54.34895JD6V01012 2017-06-15T18:33:25.983000   ANY        2017-06-15T18:10:12.037000         JD6V01012
                 1.1457795862361977 210.80227 54.34895     PUBLIC 210.80227 54.34895JD6V01013 2017-06-15T20:08:44.063000   ANY        2017-06-15T19:45:30.023000         JD6V01013

-Meta search can be performed by using key value pairs for search filters.
+Metadata queries can also be performed using non-positional parameters with the ~astroquery.mast.MastMissionsClass.query_criteria function.

 .. code-block:: python